Manaus, Brazil: Amazon Rainforest & River Islands: Sep 04—17, 2017

 Guianan Cock-of-the-rock— Photo: Andrew Whittaker

-An exploration of the magical Amazon rainforest and its mighty rivers; excellent birding along flat forested trails, wonderful canopy towers, and covered boats along the Amazon and Rio Negro; great exotic food and creature comforts, with midday breaks during the heat of the day.
+An in-depth exploration of the magical Amazon rainforest and its mighty rivers and bird-rich islands; excellent birding along flat forested trails and dirt roads, wonderful canopy towers, and relaxed covered boat exploration along the Amazon and Rio Negro; great exotic food (lots of fresh fish) and Amazonian fruit juices, and creature comforts—all with AC, with midday breaks during the heat of the day.

 Manaus is nestled deep in the heart of the immense Amazon rainforest, home to the greatest avian-rich ecosystem on our planet.
-This bustling city is positioned at the junction of the world’s two mightiest rivers, the Amazon and the Rio Negro, where vast quantities of warm black water collide with immense volumes of cooler, silt-laden white water from the Andes, forming the “wedding of the waters,” flowing side by side for miles.
-These two rivers have formed a natural barrier to countless birds and other fauna, causing many replacement sibling species to be found on opposite banks, thus making Manaus a perfect base for exploration of its lush, lowland rainforest and the biogeographic barriers that are home to a mega-diversity of plants and animals.
+This bustling city is positioned at the junction of the world’s two mightiest rivers, the Amazon and the beautiful Rio Negro, where vast quantities of warm black water collide with immense volumes of cooler, silt-laden white water from the Andes, forming the famous “wedding of the waters,” flowing side by side for miles.
+These two rivers form a natural barrier to countless birds and other fauna, causing many replacement sibling species to be found on opposite banks, thus making Manaus a perfect base for exploration of its lush, lowland rainforest and the biogeographic barriers that are home to a mega-diversity of exciting and colorful birds and animals.

 During the early twentieth century Manaus was the center of the Amazon’s rubber boom, which financed its famous Opera House (now restored to its full glory).
 A floating harbor constructed in 1902 is still intact and receives ocean-going vessels, an amazing 1,500 km inland from the Atlantic Ocean.

 We have designed this tour to sample the special birds of both the Guianan and Imeri endemic centers while based at well-positioned forest lodges.
-We will bird trails through lush, towering lowland rainforest and orchid-rich stunted campina (sandy-belt forest), searching for cotingas, leks of colorful manakins, puffbirds, ant swarms, and huge mixed-species flocks; and while working for shy forest-falcons and skulky antpittas, we will delight over amazing hummers such as Crimson Topaz.
+Birding trails through microhabitats from lush, towering lowland rainforest to orchid-rich stunted campina (sandy-belt forest), we will search for spectacular cotingas, leks of colorful manakins, puffbirds, ant swarms, and huge mixed-species flocks; and while working for shy forest-falcons and skulky antpittas, we will delight over amazing hummers such as the fabulous Crimson Topaz.

-This tour will provide exceptional opportunities to see some of South America’s most wanted birds such as Guianan Cock-of-the-rock (at a lek), Crimson Topaz, Pompadour Cotinga, Guianan Red-Cotinga, countless parrots, manakins, antbirds, and up to four species of potoos, including the much sought after Rufous and White-winged, as well as several species of primates and much more.
+This tour provides exceptional opportunities to see some of South America’s most wanted birds such as Guianan Cock-of-the-rock (at a lek), Crimson Topaz, Pompadour and Purple-breasted cotingas, Guianan Red-Cotinga, the odd Capuchinbird, countless parrots, manakins, antbirds, and up to four species of potoos, including the much sought after Rufous and White-winged, as well as several species of interesting primates and much more.